duncanbradley/duncanbradley.github.io/index.md

 ### Recent Activities

+#### July 2023

+  * Presented *The Psychology of Data Visualisations: Leading and Misleading*, at [London Data Visualisation](https://twitter.com/LondonDataVis).
+I discussed how experimental methods can help reveal how design choices change the message conveyed by a chart.

 #### May 2023
   * My article [*Taking Time Is an Effective Way To Process Large Numbers*](https://nightingaledvs.com/time-dimension-in-data-visualization/) was published in Nightingale, the journal of the [Data Visualisation Society](https://www.datavisualizationsociety.org).
 I explore a neglected temporal aspect of data visualisation which may help to effectively communicate a number’s true scale.